 Title: Sales Manager

-Kebaide Purifying Technology produces industrial grade purifying equipment and filter cartridges.
+Kebaide Purifying Technology produces industrial-grade purifying equipment and filter cartridges.
 To begin a design, a tech staff member at Kebaide designs the original 3D model.
-This is done in CAD and eventually exported or converted into a STL file for use with 3D printing.
+This is done in CAD and eventually exported or converted into an STL file for use with 3D printing.
 Once designed, this gets printed on the in-house Raise3D N2.
 This initial model will be tested as they execute safety and fit tests.
 After passing initial testing, a completed functional prototype will be made.
 If the piece is approved, it will go into mass production.

 Another feature of 3D printing for Kebaide is the ability to create exact replicas at scale.
 By creating a small-scale 3D model, vendors can transport and display samples of the finished product.

 The purifying industry is a long-standing industry that many clients have adapted to and regularly use.
 Most of these users only require a standard product, but for those requiring a non-standard piece, Kebaide is able to leverage their 3D printing tools.

 Before implementing 3D printing, Kebaide outsourced all of the production and prototyping to separate factories.
 Even for standard parts, the factory produced parts primarily through intensive skilled labor.
 This resulted in long delivery times and models also had a degree of variation that had to be accounted for.
-Additionally, when producing specialty and non-standard designs, the requirements could easily fall outside of the factories capabilities.
+Additionally, when producing specialty and non-standard designs, the requirements could easily fall outside of the factory’s capabilities.
 In cases like this, if the price or order of parts is too low, it’s very likely that these types of factories will reject the prototyping order.

 Kebaide now uses a Raise3D N2 to rapidly-produce both standard and non-standard parts and prototypes for their clients.
 This 3D printing technology is both faster and cheaper than the alternative of outsourcing.
 With each part being produced through technology, parts can be replicated the same way every time which significantly lowers the variation in products that are produced through outsourcing.
 In general, this can reduce the overall management costs for Kibaide in the EVT phases of design.